margaretmf/margaretmf.github.io/teaching.md

 # Children's Books #
 Reading and analyzing children's books feeds my soul.
 This page is to share children's books analyzed and literary tools.

-The top three books for children I have read are "The River", "Hatchet", "Where the Wild Fern Grows", and "Charlie and the Chocolate Factory".
-Other children's books authors of interest include Thornton Burgess and Laura Ingalls Wilder, and "Brian's Return", "Brian's Hunt".
+The top four books for children are "The River", "Hatchet", "Where the Wild Fern Grows", and "Charlie and the Chocolate Factory".
+Other children's books authors of interest include Thornton Burgess, Laura Ingalls Wilder, and the author of "Brian's Return", "Brian's Hunt".

-I share two frameworks for critically reading and teaching them below.
-I would be interested in how to develop a software application to support literary analysis of the books.
+Below are listed two frameworks for critically reading and teaching children's books.
+A software application to support literary analysis of books would be interesting to work on.
+It would be great to explore software tools for educators, course development, as well as film development.

 With an interest in teaching, I work on critically thinking about how to share critical reading of children's books to youth.
-I am interested in how filmmakers turn children's books into films, and I am interested in how teachers use children's books in Social-Emotional Learning.
+It's interesting how filmmakers turn children's books into films and how teachers use children's books in Social-Emotional Learning.

-I would love to explore software tools for educators and course development.

 <br>